afomera/spin/README.md

 ## Development Workflow

-1. Create a `spin.config.json` in your project
+1. Initialize your project: `spin init myapp`
 2. Add a `Procfile.dev` if you need multiple processes
+3. Run `spin setup` to install dependencies
-3. Run `spin up` to start your development environment
+4. Run `spin up` to start your development environment
-4. Use `spin ps` to monitor running processes
+5. Use `spin ps` to monitor running processes
-5. View logs with `spin logs [process]`
+6. View logs with `spin logs [process]`
-6. Debug with `spin debug [process]` when needed
+7. Debug with `spin debug [process]` when needed
-7. Stop everything with `spin down`
+8. Stop everything with `spin down`